 Gravity, pregnancy and changes in weight can all cause breasts to sag, even after breast lift surgery.
 Implants, however, are less affected by gravity than human breast tissue is.
 When you undergo the breast augmentation and mastopexy procedure, your breasts will typically remain full and perky for a longer period of time, and may not require future procedures.

 The combination breast augmentation and mastopexy procedure is performed using methods similar to those of a standard mastopexy, only with the insertion of an implant into the breast beneath the pectoral muscle or mammary gland.
-Dr. Walden will first make an incision to remove the excess skin that causes your breasts to sag.
+Our doctors will first make an incision to remove the excess skin that causes your breasts to sag.

 How Long Does Breast Lift With Augmentation Surgery Take?

-Dr. Walden performs her breast lifts with augmentation as outpatient procedures at her fully accredited office operating suite at Westlake Medical Center in Austin.
+Our team perform breast lifts with augmentation as outpatient procedures at our fully accredited office operating suite at Westlake Medical Center in Austin.
 Patients are under general anesthesia.
 The breast lift procedure time varies depending upon how much excess skin needs to be removed, usually lasting from 2 to 3 hours.
-The augmentation portion uses the incisions Dr. Walden has made for the lift, and it only adds 30 minutes or so to the overall procedure.
+The augmentation portion uses the incisions we make for the lift, and it only adds 30 minutes or so to the overall procedure.

 What Can I Expect for Recovery After a Breast Lift With Augmentation?

 Breast lifts are more difficult recoveries than breast augmentation when the two procedures are done separately.
 This is because the excision of excess skin and the repositioning of breast tissue to bring the breasts back to a higher position on the chest.
-Dr. Walden will prescribe pain medication, and you’ll need it for probably your first two days after surgery.
+Our doctors will prescribe pain medication, and you’ll need it for probably your first two days after surgery.

 We will send you home with your breasts bandaged and in a surgical support bra.
 You’ll need to wear this bra for the first few days to one week of your recovery.
 From there you will transition into a softer support bra that you’ll need to wear 24 hours a day for one month following your surgery.

 This is the most important aspect of your recovery, as this support keeps your breasts from moving and it eliminates any stress on your incisions, which helps them heal as cleanly as possible.
-You will have swelling that will last a couple weeks, especially if Dr. Walden has used the anchor incision method.
+You will have swelling that will last a couple weeks, especially if our surgeons have used the anchor incision method.

 Most patients can return to work in about one week, but that varies with the individual.
 If your job entails any lifting, you’ll need to delay your return or have those duties passed off for some time.